 By sticking with communication platforms that are already familiar to your team, you can make your initial transition smoother.
-You also might want to consider which platforms the majority of your clients are already using, so you can find one solution that enables easy video conferencing with them as well.
+Consider which platforms the majority of your clients are already using, so you can find one solution that enables easy video conferencing with them as well.

-Whatever your team chooses, make sure everyone can connect to it on the operating system they’re using, and that the sound and video quality meet your needs.
+Whatever your team chooses, ensure everyone can connect to it on the operating system they’re using and that the sound and video quality meet your needs.

-Ensure any cloud hosting services you consider using for your shared communication platform are either SOC 2 Type I & II compliant or they are working towards their compliance certification.
+Please make sure any cloud hosting services you think using for your shared communication platform are either SOC 2 Type I & II compliant or they are working towards their compliance certification.

 Advanced Steps for a Fully Remote Office:

 With your basics in place, you can move to incorporate other tools and technologies, expanding to give your team fully-functioning legal offices from their homes.

 Could you make sure your team is all on one shared calendaring system?
 If you use a robust legal operating core like Filevine, your deadlines and meetings will already be accessible through the cloud.
 Rules-based calendaring tools can make it easier to ensure no deadlines are missed.
 If those aren’t already in place, law firms will need to rely on other tools like Outlook Calendar or Google Calendar, or worse, multiple calendars simultaneously.

 Whatever tool is chosen, make sure it’s something that the entire team can employ.
 Many lawyers may be accustomed to someone else setting up their calendars.
 In a time of flux, it’s best if everyone understands how to run their calendar themselves.